Umbrella Company in Vietnam

-Your employer will add your details to a consolidated tax registration form (Form No. 05-DK-TH-TCT) which is submitted to the local tax office.
+Your employer will add your details to a consolidated tax registration form (Form No. 05-DK-TH-TCT(link is external)) which is submitted to the local tax office.
 Within 3 working days of the tax office receiving your tax registration file, you will be granted a personal tax identification number.

 Step 2: Keep a Record of Income Tax Withheld